honeinc/zepto/README.md

 # Zepto.js – a minimalist JavaScript library

+This is not just Zepto but also tracks a custom build of zepto, and also exports out Zepto

+### To make custom build

+    $ MODULES="zepto event ajax form ie data stack" coffee make dist

+this includes some modules that are not included in normal zepto like data and stack.

+# Back to Zepto.js

 Zepto is a minimalist JavaScript library for modern browsers with a largely jQuery-compatible API.
 If you use jQuery, you already know how to use Zepto.